markusweis/ai-project/experiments_and_models.md

 ----------
 Open ideas for further experiments (fully-connected):
 - Only best edge per node
+- n-1 total best edges, as long as they dont form a cycle
 - One-hot encoding
 - Padding with -1 or 0
 - Random instead of sorting
+- Sigmoid instead of InstanceNorm1d / removing InstanceNorm1d without any replacement?

 ## 2. Graph-convolutional Neural Network